What we do

 THE SEATTLE PUBLIC LIBRARY FOUNDATION

-In 2023, the Foundation will give the Library $4.425 million to invest in: Education
+In 2023, the Foundation will give The Library $4.425 million to invest in:

 - 16 programs including Raising A Reader, Global Reading Challenge, Homework Help, Story Time, Adult Tutoring, Summer of Learning, and more including books for program participants.